Dinosaur Fossils & Teeth - U.S.

 Learn More

-A very rare, Gem Quality Tyrannosaurus rex tooth.
-This first maxillary tooth measures 2-1/4".
-A March Fossil of the Month.
-The enamel has excellent color and patina.
-Exceptional anterior and excellent posterior serrations.
-The anterior serrations are perfect - quite rare!
-Base cross-section is a wide oval.
-No horizontal cracks.
-No repair or restoration.
-A 100% natural tooth.
-A gem quality tooth!
+A very rare, colorful GEM Quality Tyrannosaurus rex tooth.
+This tooth measures 2-1/16".
+A June Fossil of the Month.
+The enamel has an exceptional two-tone color and patina (see Photos #2 & 3).
+Incredible natural gloss.
+Exceptional mesial and distal serrations.
+Base cross-section is a tall oval.
+No hydration cracks.
+A small section on the distal carina is restored.
+A top quality tooth!
 T-Rex was the apex during the late Cretaceous with massive teeth capable of crushing its prey.
 See the detailed description to determine how to tell a real T-Rex tooth!
-Legally collected on private land in the Hell Creek Fm., Perkins Co., So.
+Legally collected on private land in the Hell Creek Fm., Butte Co., So.
 Dakota.
 Authenticity guaranteed.
 Note - a Riker frame display is included.

 Note - Adding 8 T. rex teeth in March 2024.
 Link to T. rex teeth --> T. rex teeth